ClementNerma/NightOS/docs/specs/integration-services/file-openers.md

-## Filesystem openers
+## File openers

-A filesystem opener is an application which can associate open specific items.
-It exposes a `SYS_FSOP` service with the following architecture.
+A file opener is an application which can associate open specific items.
+It exposes an integration service with the standardized methods and notifications described in this document.

 The list of openers can be viewed and modified through the [`sys::fsh`](../system-services/fsh.md).

-They are mostly used by the [default file manager](file-managers.md).
+They are essentially used by the [default file manager](file-managers.md).

 ## Methods